telerik/blazor-docs/knowledge-base/window-keep-content-when-closed.md

 }
 ````

-### Custom close for modal Window and Dialog
+### Custom Close for Modal Windows and Dialogs

-The [modal Window]({%slug components/window/modal%}) and the [Dialog]({%slug dialog-overview%}) have a different rendering.
-They are wrapped in a `<div class="k-dialog-wrapper">` which contains both the Window/Dialog and the overlay.
-To allow the user interact with the page while the Window/Dialog is hidden you also need to hide the overlay.
+The [modal Window]({%slug components/window/modal%}) and [Dialog]({%slug dialog-overview%}) components have a different rendering.
+They are wrapped in a `<div class="k-dialog-wrapper">` which contains both the component and the overlay.
+To allow the user to interact with the page while the Window or Dialog is hidden, you also need to hide the overlay.

-The next steps for custom closing a modal Window or Dialog are:
+To customize the closing of a modal Window or Dialog:

-3. In the `OnClick` handler of the custom close action, toggle a flag to indicate the user wants to hide the Window.
+1. In the `OnClick` handler of the custom close action, toggle a flag to indicate the user wants to hide the Window.

-4. Based on this flag value, conditionally apply `display: none;` rule to the `<div class="k-dialog-wrapper">`.
-This will hide both the Window/Dialog and the overlay.
+1. Based on this flag value, conditionally apply the `display: none;` rule to `<div class="k-dialog-wrapper">`.
+As a result, both the Window or Dialog and the overlay will be hidden.

-5. Toggle back the flag when the user opens the Window/Dialog to revert the custom style and display the component.
+1. Toggle back the flag when the user opens the Window or Dialog to revert the custom style and display the component.

-> With this approach the application cannot use other modal Windows or Dialogs.
+> The suggested approach prevents the application from using other modal Windows or Dialogs.

 ````CSHTML
 @*Hide modal Window with CSS to preserve its content*@